gkrein/gkrein.github.io/index.md

 ---

 ## Short bio (optional)
-I obtained my Doctoral degree in Physics from the Federal University of Rio Grande do Sul.

-Before joining the IFT, I was a Full Professor at the Federal University of Santa Maria.

 <! ## News (optional)
 - 2025-09: Gave an invited talk on center vortices and gluon mass generation.